cheshire137/imdb_spotter/README.md

 # IMDB Spotter

-Chrome extension for generating a Spotify playlist of movie soundtracks.
+A work-in-progress Chrome extension for generating a Spotify playlist of movie soundtracks.

 ## Screenshots